yoshisuga/MAME4iOS/README.md

 Requirements: Mac 10.13.6 with Xcode 10 or above

-Building MAME4iOS requires a prebuilt MAME binary (It was not included in this repo due to its large size):
+Building MAME4iOS requires a prebuilt MAME binary (it has not been included in this repo due to its large size):

 1. _Make sure you have the latest version of the Xcode commandline tools installed:_<br>
 `xcode-select --install`